eschnett/DifferentialForms.jl/README.md

 antisymmetrized tensor product, as well as a [hodge dual](https://en.wikipedia.org/wiki/Hodge_star_operator) (written `⋆x`, a prefix star operator).
-Calculating these two operations efficiently is not trivial, and is the main contribution of this package.
+Calculating these two operations efficiently for arbitrary dimensions and ranks is not trivial, and is the main contribution of this package.

 ## Examples